ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/doi-ost.md

 hisp_service_id: doi-ost
 layout: hisp
 logo_type: seal
-hisp_profile_headline: "More than $4.4 billion passes through Tribal and IIM accounts annually"
+hisp_profile_headline: "Appraised 717,062 acres of land for Land Buy-Back Program"
 ---

 {:.cx-section-heading}
 ## Operational Data

-Since its inception, the TBCC has responded to over 2.4 million calls with a Short Speed to Answer, Low Abandoned Call Rate and an overall First Line Resolution (FLR) rate of 95%.
 The TBCC call center is operated by a contractor that continues to meet or exceed the following monthly performance metrics:

 | Average Speed to Answer | 50 seconds |
 |-------------------------|------------|